ayotl-io/dap-gopher/README.md

 # dap-gopher
-Cyberark DAP for k8s example written in golan
+Cyberark DAP for k8s example written in golang